- Assistant Director: Corporate Improvement & Customer Services

 You will be admitted to the Scheme automatically from your first day of employment.
 You pay in a percentage of your salary and we will also pay a percentage depending on your salary level.
 You can also opt to pay in Additional Voluntary Contributions to improve your pension.
 You will get death in service benefit to the value of three times your salary and have access to a Credit Union.

-Your normal working week will incorporate Monday to Friday working and your hours of work are flexible according to the reasonable requirements of the company (not fewer than 37 hours per week on average).
+Your normal working week will incorporate Monday to Friday working and your hours of work are flexible according to the reasonable requirements of the organisation (not fewer than 37 hours per week on average).

 However, you will be expected to attend whenever and for as long as may be reasonably required for the successful performance of the job.
 Accordingly, no regular working arrangements are specified.
 Overtime is not payable.